BioBoost/embedded_systems_course/compiling_makefiles/readme.md

 	rm -f *.o $(EXECUTABLE)
 ```

-> #### Success::Assignment 5.1
->
-> Create a simple hello world program (in C++) with an accompanied makefile.
-Do however use gcc instead of g++.
-Remember you have to add something for the linker.
-Also take note that the argument needs to be supplied to the linker and not actually to the compiler.
-So for extra credits make sure to do it DRY.
-Zip it all up and upload it to Toledo.
-Make sure to execute a `make clean`.

 ### A More Complex Hello World Example

 Now what if your project contained more files than just a simple main.cpp file.
 This will be the case for most projects.